 A voice from heaven holds more than its weight in gold.

 Amorous Ebony is a musician, performing artist, youth arts instructor, and radical activist centering her work around the freedom, sensuality, and self-expression of Black Womyn and girls.
-Focusing on the marginalization, brutalization and disparagement of Black womyn and femmes; Amorous Ebony has become a consistent leader of rallies and protests in alignment with the Say Her Name movement to rail against the culture of misogynoir pervading our society today.
+Focusing on the marginalization, brutalization and disparagement of Black womxn and girls; Amorous Ebony has become a consistent leader of rallies and protests in alignment with the Say Her Name movement to rail against the culture of misogynoir pervading our society today.

-Amorous Ebony has curated staple events like Black Girl Glitter, Adorning with Amorous, and The Bruja Seriesthat anchor her ideals to real work and transformative experiences for participants.
+Amorous Ebony has curated staple events like Black Girl Glitter, Adorning with Amorous, and The Bruja Series that anchor her ideals to real work and transformative experiences for participants.
 In Black Girl Glitter, participants share in arts performances from like-minded Black Femme artists and performers to confine in a culture where inherent beauty is celebrated and revered.
-In Adorning With Amorous, the artist takes a hands-on approach to honor traditions of personal embellishment to reinforce the divinity of Black womyn and girls.
+In Adorning With Amorous, the artist takes a hands-on approach to honor traditions of personal embellishment to reinforce the divinity of Black womxn and girls.
 And with The Bruja Series, Amorous Ebony leads a discussion between presenters and participants on the rich cultural history of Black womyn and religious traditions outside of the Judeo-Christian norm.